yusefnapora/lazy-minting/outline.md

 }
 ```

 This `mint` function can only be called by the contract owner.
-This is a simple form of access control; a real-world contract may use something more sophisticated, like allowing anyone with a "minter" role to call the `mint` function.
+This is a simple form of access control.
+A real-world contract may use something more sophisticated, like allowing anyone with a "minter" role to call the `mint` function.
 This restriction lets us ensure that only the artist themselves can create a new NFT.
 This is an important feature we need to keep for lazy minting.

 In the lazy minting pattern, we need to change things a bit: